 Example B: Aristocrat

-*If our stop/exit level is triggered, it does not necessarily turn into a downtrend.
+If our stop/exit level is triggered, it does not necessarily turn into a downtrend.
 It can do one of three things: trend down or go sideways, neither of which we are interested in.
 Or, in time, it can reverse back up, and continue its uptrend.
-(In fact, in our naturally up-trending stock market this is often the case.)
+In fact, in our naturally up-trending stock market this is often the case.
 So, at what point do we decide the up-trend is back in force?
 As this is a trending strategy we need to have a re-entry rule to recapture the trending move.
-(Note: we ALWAYS buy a new high – this is a basic and crucial principle.
+We ALWAYS buy a new high – this is a basic and crucial principle.
 Because we have this re-entry signal it allows us to keep reasonable tight stop that is always protecting our profits.

 The examples above highlight a crucial point: cut your losses quickly, and ride your winners as far as they take you.